Ring Rail Line: History

+A commuter train on line M at the Louhela railway station in the 1970s.
+The last commuter train on line M travelled on the rail on 30 June 2015, one day before the Ring Rail Line opened.

 The founding stone of the line was laid on 3 March 2009, and construction was started on 13 May 2009 with the excavation of service tunnels.
 The excavation of a 300 m tunnel station under the airport was completed in March 2010, as the construction was proceeding on schedule.

 In February 2011, a video on the project's official website stated that the project would be open by June 2014.
 It announced various new details, including that the station at Tikkurila would be entirely rebuilt as an integrated travel centre, as well as details on the trains that would serve the airport.
 In September 2012, the opening date was pushed back to July 2015, due to the unexpected need to re-design and reinforce the airport station tunnel to withstand the acidic products of propylene glycol decay by bacteria within the ground.
 Propylene glycol is used as a de-icing agent for the planes.

 The Ring Rail Line started operating on 1 July 2015.
 The station at the Helsinki Airport opened later, with the Tietotie entrance opening on 10 July and the direct connection to the terminal opening in December 2015.